srinjoyc/fcl-docs/README.md

 > :warning: **This method can only be used client side.**

 Used to authenticate the current user via any wallet that supports FCL.
-Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a supported custodial wallet ([see supported wallets](#Wallets)). :tomato: Fix link
+Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a wallet to login or sign up with.
+Once the wallet provider has authenticated the user, FCL will set the values on the [current user](#TODO) object.

 ### Note